 Remember that in an active mode configuration, the server will attempt to connect to a random client-side port.
 So chances are, that port wouldn't be one of those predefined ports.
 As a result, an attempt to connect to it will be blocked by the firewall and no connection will be established.

 In this particular scenario, a passive configuration will not pose a problem.
 That's because the client will be the one initiating the connection, something that a client-side firewall won't have any problem with.

-Of course, it's possible for the server side to have a firewall too.
-However, since the server is expected to receive a greater number of connection requests compared to a client, then it would be but logical for the server admin to adapt to the situation and open up a selection of ports to satisfy passive mode configurations.
+It's possible for the server side to have a firewall too.
+However, since the server is expected to receive a greater number of connection requests compared to a client, then it would be logical for the server admin to adapt to the situation and open up a selection of ports to satisfy passive mode configurations.

 As explained earlier, if you're administering an FTP server, it would be best for you to configure your server to support passive mode FTP.
 However, you should bear in mind that in doing so, you would be making your system more vulnerable to attacks.
 Remember that, in passive mode, clients are supposed to connect to random server ports.

 Thus, to support this mode, not only should your server have to have multiple ports available, your firewall should also allow connections to all those ports to pass through!

 But then the more open ports you have, the more there will be to exploit.
 To mitigate the risks, a good solution would be to specify a range of ports on your server and then to allow only that range of ports on your firewall.